 Despite the sustained scholarly attention that the dynamics of relationships between mobile and sedentary communities in the ancient Near East have received, isotopic studies in this region have not traditionally focused on changes in animal management strategies that occurred with the development of towns and urban centers in the Levantine world.
 Instead, isotopic investigations of animal management in the Levant have generally focused on the process of domestication and the shift from hunting to the early adoption of pastoralist practices in the Neolithic period.
-This paper will discuss the implications of developments that occur in the Levant during the fourth-third millennia B.C.E. for isotopic analysis of animal remains, and will present preliminary data from multi-isotopic analysis (δ^{18} O, δ^{13} C, 87 Sr/86Sr) of dental enamel from animals, primarily ovicaprines, dating to the Chalcolithic-Early Bronze Ages from the sites of Tell esh-Shuna and Pella, located in the Jordan Valley.
+This paper will discuss the implications of developments that occur in the Levant during the fourth-third millennia B.C.E. for isotopic analysis of animal remains, and will present preliminary data from multi-isotopic analysis (δ^{18} O, δ^{13} C, δ

 Elizabeth Arnold (Grand Valley State University), Deirdre Fulton (Baylor University), and James Fulton (Baylor University), "Feeding Ashkelon: An Isotopic Investigation of Animal Resources at the Philistine City during the Iron Age I" The Iron Age I (1200-1000 B.C.E.) was a time of great change for Ashkelon, ushering in a new era of Philistine control of the city.
 Iron Age I animal bone remains from Ashkelon reveal patterns of consumption within the context of domestic dwellings.
 It has been noted in the archaeology of ancient state economies that the provisioning of food to cities was a fundamental component of urban economies in the past.
 However, there is little agreement about the nature of animal provisioning in the earliest cities.
 The archaeological models of animal provisioning that have been proposed for early cities range from generalized to specialized provisioning.
 Previous isotopic analyses of the cattle indicate the management strategy for the cattle intensified through the Iron Age I phases at Ashkelon including the possible provisioning of fodder and control of water sources.
 It may be that issues of keeping cattle adequately fed and watered is a key reason for their declining numbers through time.
-This paper will present the isotope analyses (δ^{13} C, δ^{18} O, 87 Sr/86Sr) of tooth enamel from additional key domestic species (caprines, equids, and pigs) from Iron Age I contexts at Ashkelon to reconstruct not only diet but also mobility, seasonality, and management practices.
+This paper will present the isotope analyses (δ^{13} C, δ^{18} O, δ^{18} O, δ^{18} Or) of tooth enamel from additional key domestic species (caprines, equids, and pigs) from Iron Age I contexts at Ashkelon to reconstruct not only diet but also mobility, seasonality, and management practices.

-Kara Larson (Mississippi State University), Elizabeth Arnold (Grand Valley State University), and James Hardin (Mississippi State University), "Examining Iron Age Administrative Provisioning in the Southern Levant through Isotopic Analyses" Khirbet Summeily is an Iron Age II site located northwest of Tell el-Hesi, and excavations have revealed a large, singular structure with an adjoining ritual space.
+Kara Larson (Mississippi State University), Elizabeth Arnold (Grand Valley State University), and James Hardin (Mississippi State University), "Examining Iron Age Administrative Provisioning in the Southern Levant through Isotopic Analyses"

+Khirbet Summeily is an Iron Age II site located northwest of Tell el-Hesi, and excavations have revealed a large, singular structure with an adjoining ritual space.
 Recent interpretations suggest that the site was integrated into an intraregional and international economic and/or political system and functioned as a potential administrative outpost based on the recovered material culture, dating analyses, and overall architecture recovered from the Iron Age IIA layers.
 Preliminary isotopic analyses on the Khirbet Summeily Iron Age IIA ovicaprine remains further support this interpretation.
-This paper will present additional δ^{13} C, δ^{18} O, and 87 Sr/ 86 Sr isotopic analyses of samples from ovicaprine remains and include new species (cattle) to further test herd management strategies in connection to administrative provisioning activities.
+This paper will present additional $\delta^{13}C$, $\delta^{18}O$, and $^{87}Sr/^{86}Sr$ isotopic analyses of samples from ovicaprine remains and include new species (cattle) to further test herd management strategies in connection to administrative provisioning activities.
 Here, animal remains are contextualized as indicators of political and economic ties through shared foodways and herd management patterns.
 The isotopic data further test the hypothesis that Khirbet Summeily was an administrative outpost and provides context into the level and identity of the larger political network into which the site was integrated, based on the herd management and mobility patterns.